 You could give them a simple “FizzBuzz” test and you will be able to weed out 90% of them.

 You need candidates who can write code that is usable, clear, and concise.
 Automated online technical assessment tools let you scale, cut costs, look beyond résumés, standardize, and eliminate under-qualified candidates early.
 The candidates who pass simple online coding tests are the ones who at least know how to write code.
 If they can prove their aptitude by doing well on real-time coding tests, then they are ready for the next level of the hiring process.
 They might not have worked on large systems, created a project from scratch, or worked in a team.
 But the time that you save by not taking unwanted interviews can be used to conduct a higher level of scrutiny on the remaining candidates.
 It’s pointless to call people for interviews before knowing whether they can write code.
 You are not hiring them for anything else, right?

 Give them a real-world mini project

-The simplest way is to ask them to host their project on Github and share the link with you.
+The simplest way is to ask them to host their project on GitHub and share the link with you.

 Giving them audition projects works really well if you want to gauge their programming abilities.
 Or, you can ask them to give you a code sample they created and are proud of, but that would involve verifying if they wrote it themselves.
-To get a true measure, better to ask them to deliver real value on their own.
+To get a true measure, it's better to ask them to deliver real value on their own.
 You could also look at their Stack Overflow profile to get a picture of their problem-solving and communication skills.